 ‘Shoton’ is a term made up of two words ‘Yoghurt’ and ‘Banquet’.
 One of the popular festivals of Tibet, where monks isolate themselves inside the monastery for 100 days in order to harm no individual even the tiniest of ants.
 When the monks complete 100 days and come out, the locals offer them yogurt thanking them for the sacrifices they made.
 The custom of observing this festival lies on the 6th month of the Tibetan Calendar (August), with the evolvement of time, Tibetan opera performance has become a highlight of this festival therefore, it is also known as the ‘Tibetan Opera Festival’.

 Plan your Tibet Travel Tour during the time of these festivals that vividly display the prosperous customs of Tibet.

 Acquiring Travel permit for Tibet

 Since Tibet is a strictly regulated territory, you need to acquire a legal travel permit in addition to a Chinese Visa.
 In order to gain a Tibet Tourism Bureau (TTB) Permit, you have to apply via a registered travel agency since independent travel is not authorized.
-Chinese Visa is not needed for Chinese nationals.
-Without a legal TTB permit, you can neither board a flight to Tibet, neither can you book your train ticket.
+A Chinese Visa is not needed for Chinese nationals.
+Without a legal TTB permit, you can neither board a flight to Tibet nor can you book your train ticket.
 Make sure you carry around your permits along with identification documents as the officials keep checking your authentic documents every now and then.

 The ideal time to visit Tibet